kennygrant/bestiary/net.md

 ## Panics in goroutines

 If a handler panics, the server assumes that the panic was isolated to the current request, recovers, logs a stack trace to the server log, and closes the connection.
 So the server will recover from any panics in your handlers, but if your handlers use the go keyword, they must protect against panics** within any separate goroutines** they create, otherwise those goroutines can crash the entire server with a panic.
+See the errors chapter for more details.

 ## Cryptography